mozilla/open-leadership-framework/_articles/framework.md

 - Design
   - Practices human-centered design throughout the project.
   - Designs to maximize participation, diversity and inclusivity.
-  - Frequently tests assumptions, systems, and products to get feedback and learn from it.
+  - Frequently tests assumptions, systems and products to get feedback and learn from it.
 - Facilitation
   - Assesses communities’ learning needs and teaches to them.
   - Connects contributors with relevant work that matches their capacities.